alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 Important:
 4. Draft of TREx Ethics Submission (3 work days)

+* EK - Looking great - but let's talk more about task prioritising next week.

 #### Where do you need help?

 * Understanding more about how different groups use GitHub (emphasis on understanding the logic, the approach, and the organizational structure)
+	* EK - I gave a tour of the Decovid repository and we talked about how it is used and approach taken in that project.

 #### Any other topics

 * Are there any books, blogs, or short coffee readings about community management, health data etc that you would reccomend.
+	* EK - I will have a think about this more but of the top of my head - I like [CSCCE blogs and resources](https://www.cscce.org/resources/online-communities-and-communication-tools/)

 ## Date: 10 May 2022